vendrhub/vendr-documentation/content/docs/core/1.0.0/key-concepts/discount-rules-and-rewards.md

 ![Discount Rule Label Views](~/assets/images/screenshots/discount_rule_builder_label_views.png)

-The Label View file will be passed a `model` property which will be a Javascript representation of the given Providers settings object.
+The Label View file will be passed a `model` property which will be a JavaScript representation of the given Providers settings object.

 ````html
 <span ng-if="model.priceType">Order {{ model.priceType | vendrSplitCamelCase }} Discount</span>